CGATOxford/cgat/pipeline_docs/pipeline_chipseq/pipeline/PeakCalling.rst

 The following tables show the number of reads for each track that fall under peaks in all tracks

-.. report:: readsUnderPeaks.ReadCountSummary
+.. report:: ReadsUnderPeaks.ReadCountSummary
    :render: matrix
    :transform-matrix: correspondence-analysis

    Total number of reads from each track that fall under peaks

-.. report:: readsUnderPeaks.NormalisedTable
+.. report:: ReadsUnderPeaks.NormalisedTable
    :render: table

    Table showing the normalized number of reads falling under peaks for each track